 There were a few options for dessert but when you see sticky toffee pudding and ice cream on the menu everything else pales in comparison.
 The pudding itself was wonderful.
 Managing to be light but incredibly comforting at the same time.
 One of my colleagues had the same and the others looked on enviously from their ice cream or chocolate mousse.

 All in all it was a great experience at Gillrays.
+Their Christmas menu was very nice.
 There were a some touches I really liked, such as allowing each customer to pick their own steak knife from an ornate box.
 The staff were really attentive too.
 What I didn’t enjoy was the length of time we waited in between courses.
 Normally 10-15 minutes between courses is pretty standard.
 We must have waited up to 30 minutes between courses and the restaurant didn’t appear to be all that busy.
 It’s annoying but it wouldn’t put me off visiting again.That said, I probably wouldn’t go to Gillrays again, if only because there are so many more steak restaurants in London I have yet to try.

 I’ll definitely be going to Zander again though.
 Whether it be Christmas, any other occasion or just drinks with friends.
 Keep it under your hat though as, in my opinion, it’s one of London’s best kept secrets!